Who are we and what do we do?

 By entering information about yourself, you accept that we may retain your information for a period no longer than is necessary for the given purpose, however the retention period can differ based on the type of information processed.
 To determine the appropriate retention period for personal information, we consider the amount, nature and sensitivity of the personal information, the potential risk of harm from unauthorised use or disclosure of the information, the purposes for which we process it and whether we can achieve those purposes through other means, and any applicable legal requirements.

 We will not share your information with any third-parties for the purposes of direct marketing.

 All personal information is kept private and is held securely until it is no longer required or has no use, at which point it will be destroyed or deleted by secure means in accordance with Data Protection legislation.

 We use a third-party processor, Mailgun, for the purpose of sending automated emails.
 Participants on our online courses provide their name, email address and school name if applicable in order to facilitate access to the course and to provide an acceptable service.
-The legal basis we rely on for processing your personal data is your consent under article 6(1)(a) of the GDPR.
+The legal basis we rely on for processing your personal data is your consent under article 6(1)(a) of the UK GDPR.

 We operate an email newsletter program.
 A visitor to the website can opt in to the newsletter through an online form should they so choose.
 Our newsletter and other forms are provided by Hubspot.

 By completing these forms to opt in to our newsletter or to receive downloadable content access, you will be required to enter your name and email address.
-Each form will outline the uses of the data collected in compliance with GDPR and you are able to unsubscribe or amend your subscription at any point.
+Each form will outline the uses of the data collected in compliance with UK GDPR and you are able to unsubscribe or amend your subscription at any point.

 Hubspot is used to store our mailing list subscriptions as well as providing the platform for all our online support.
 Some subscriptions may be manually processed through prior written agreement with the user.